Understanding the Molar Weight of Urea: A practical guide

 Now, let's break down the calculation:

-Therefore, the molar weight of urea is approximately 60.07 g/mol.
-This means that one mole of urea weighs approximately 60.07 grams.
+So, the molar weight of urea is approximately 60.07 g/mol.
+Basically, one mole of urea weighs approximately 60.07 grams.

 Importance of Molar Weight in Various Applications